 Symptoms of glomerulonephritis

-Your urine may be frothy if it contains a large amount of protein.
+Your pee may also be frothy if it contains a large amount of protein.

-Depending on your type of glomerulonephritis, other parts of your body can be affected and cause symptoms such as:
+Depending on the cause of glomerulonephritis, other parts of your body can be affected with symptoms such as:

 - joint pain